 I see.

-Now have you considered this uh allowing folks to come in from Mexico and allowing tax exemptions, they're gonna do a good job, not commit crime, um and go home with money in their pocket.
+They're going to do a good job, not commit crime, and go home with money in their pocket.

-Uh what is the purpose of the tax exemption?
+What is the purpose of the tax exemption?

-What is what benefit do you achieve from that?
+What benefit do you achieve from that?

-Well, it serves the it serves the fact that a person like myself or my wife can actually bring someone to help out do manual labor around the house or whatever, even a company can do this.
+Well, it serves the fact that a person like myself or my wife can actually bring someone to help out, do manual labor around the house or whatever.

-And then also my spouse and myself, we can go out and work, make big money, pay our taxes, and probably pay a lot more taxes than this third country national could ever do.
+And then also, my spouse and myself, we can go out and work, make big money, pay our taxes, and probably pay a lot more taxes than this third country national could ever do.

 There are countries that do have successful guest worker programs.

-Yeah, but um it's gonna be a lot easier for for Kuwait to establish a guest worker program, especially bringing in Filipinos.
+Yeah, but it's a lot easier for Kuwait to establish a guest worker program, especially bringing in Filipinos, because the distinction is clear.

 I mean, you can be aware of where these people are and when they need to return and all that sort of thing.

-Um it certainly failed.
+It certainly failed.

 Do you know what I mean?

-It seemed to work very well in the Southwest to have seasonal surges of workers, so the peaches got picked and the strawberries and all the rest of it.
+It seemed to work very well in the Southwest to have seasonal surges of workers.

-And and our agricultural uh business boomed out here.
+And our agricultural business boomed out here.

 Mexico doesn't want a guest worker program.